 1. Have a solid data backup & recovery plan

-Your data backup plan should not leave out the most important factor: recovery.
+Your data backup plan should include the most important factor: recovery.
 Backing up your data is good, but having a plan for recovering that data if needed should be part of the plan too.
 This will keep your technology infrastructure safe if anything should happen to your databases or servers.

-There are many types of disasters you need to prepare for, both natural or malicious.
-Any type of security breach could lead to corrupted data that requires the implementation of a backup as well.
+There are many types of disasters you need to prepare for, both natural and malicious.

 Data recovery, the act of implementing your backup, should come with a guarantee of success.
 You’ll want to test your plan as part of your preparation.
 Getting caught with a data backup plan that doesn’t work is the IT version of getting caught up a creek without a paddle and could lead to serious problems for your business.